Skip to Content

 A Conocybe filaris mushroom in the grass.

-Conocybe filaris is a name commonly found in fungi field guides, but Conocybe filaris is the correct scientific name for this mushroom.
+Often listed as Conocybe filaris in field guides, Conocybe filaris is the correct name for this type of toxic fungi.

 • Other Names: Pholiotina rugosa